arup-group/elara/benchmarks.md

 car,0.4
 ```

-Ommitted or unrecognised modes will be ignored.
+Omitted or unrecognised modes will be ignored.
 If `groupby_person_attributes` is being used, the attribute values should be provided as an additional column `class`:

 ```{csv}
 mode,class,share